aminjafari-dev/tiktok_search_tool/README.md

 - 🔍 **Search TikTok videos** by keywords or phrases
 - 🔐 **Login management** for enhanced search results (bypasses 6-video limit)
 - 📊 **Export to Excel** with organized data (URL, username, video ID, title)
+- 🔄 **Duplicate prevention** - automatically checks for existing links and preserves data
+- ⏰ **Timestamp tracking** - records when each video link was added to the database
 - 🚀 **Modular architecture** for easy maintenance and extension
 - 🛡️ **Error handling** with graceful fallbacks
 - 📝 **Configurable settings** for different use cases